-* Be sure that the entire design is covered with the clear plastic lining.
-Also be sure that you aren’t heating the area with the name on it again.
+* Be sure that the entire design is covered with the clear plastic lining and that you aren’t heating the area with the name on it again.

 Peel off the clear plastic layer and marvel at your adorable customized apron with a darling cupcake and name on it!

 The girls at my daughter’s Cupcake Wars party LOVED their aprons!